ashah2012/JavaSoap/README.md

 SOAP - Encode and Decode message over the network.
 It's a protocol.

 SEI - Service Endpoint Interface - access an interface to ws endpoint.
 Translates a ws call to a soap message in XML format.

+## Writing a SOAP client
+Need a URL to the wsdl file.
+`wsimport -keep -s src url`

+Add the generated source files to src folder and in corresponding package.